RemiHin/filament-prefab/README.md

 ],
 ```

+### Elasticsearch

+The search module makes use of elasticsearch, please make sure `SCOUT_DRIVER` is set to `elastic` in your `.env`

-To sync models to elastic run `php artisan search:sync`
+To sync models to elastic run `php artisan search:sync`.

+This project also contains a docker file which can be executed using laravel sail.
+The default port for elastic in this docker file is 9298.
+To allow your local project to communicate with this docker file add `ELASTIC_HOST=localhost:9298` to your `.env`

 ### How to use Hero Images